Clément Saunier: Life

 Born in La Rochelle, Saunier began learning the trumpet at the School of Municipal Music in Surgères with Christian Méchin.

 From the age of 13 to 16, he was a student of Pierre Gillet, Gérard Boulanger and Pierre Thibaud.

 At the age of 16, he entered the Conservatoire de Paris where he obtained his First Prizes for trumpet (Clément Garrec and Pierre Gillet's classes) and chamber music (Jens MacManama's class) unanimously with the jury's congratulations.
 He also pursued a further training cycle at the CNSMDP.

-Saunier has been the principal trumpet of Pierre Boulez' Ensemble Intercontemporain since 2013 and collaborates with the great composers and conductors of our time such as Matthias Pintscher, Péter Eötvös, Simon Rattle, Pablo Heras-Casado, Yan Maresz, Martín Matalon, Pascal Dusapin...
+Saunier has been the principal trumpet of Pierre Boulez' Ensemble Intercontemporain since 2013 and collaborates with composers and conductors such as Matthias Pintscher, Péter Eötvös, Simon Rattle, Pablo Heras-Casado, Yan Maresz, Martín Matalon, and Pascal Dusapin.
 He has performed as a soloist at the Philharmonie de Paris in Yan Maresz' Metallics and Metal Extensions and Henze's Requiem at the Berliner Festspiele, Hamburg, the Cité de la Musique of Paris and the Cologne Philharmonic in Matthias Pintscher's Sonic Eclipse cycle and also the Berlin Philharmonic in Chute d'étoiles with the Berliner Rundfunk.